Congregant Covid-19 Vaccination Policy

 Temple leadership continues to monitor the ongoing situation to protect members, staff, and visitors to our building.
 This policy will be reviewed and assessed as we adapt to changes based on government and public health guidelines and recommendations as issued from time to time.

-Effective October 4, 2021, only those aged 12 and older who are fully vaccinated will be permitted to enter the Temple and will be required to provide proof of full Covid-19 vaccination upon arrival.
+Effective October 4, 2021, only those who are fully vaccinated will be permitted to enter the Temple and will be required to provide proof of full Covid-19 vaccination upon arrival.
 They will also be required to complete an online screening form.

-Attendees will be required to wear masks at all times while in the building and on the grounds and maintain physical distance with the exception of when there is food service; then, food and drink can only be consumed while seated.
+Attendees will be required to wear N95, KN95 masks or be double-masked at all times while in the building and on the grounds and maintain physical distance with the exception of when there is food service; then, food and drink can only be consumed while seated.

 Virtual services and functions remain available, including for any individual who cannot be vaccinated for a medical reason.